 1898- 1900 – Multiple further descriptions of infants with idiopathic colonic dilatation were recorded.
 Treves attributed this to obstruction by a congenital narrowing of the distal rectum; Fenwick reported the underlying problem to by anal sphincter spasm [Lancet 1898, BMJ 1900 ]

-1900 – Lennader first suggested the colonic dilatation of Hirschprung disease being of neurogenic origin
+1900 – Lennander first suggested the colonic dilatation of Hirschprung disease being of neurogenic origin [Journal of Internal Medicine 1900]

 Diagnosis and management